-Ahir Gopaldas is an assistant professor of marketing at Fordham University.
+Ahir Gopaldas is an associate professor of marketing at Fordham University.
 He holds a PhD in business administration from York University in Toronto, an MBA in finance and marketing from Drexel University in Philadelphia, and a BSE in systems engineering from the University of Pennsylvania.
 Dr. Gopaldas examines social trends in consumer markets.
 Using psychological and sociological theories of change, he uncovers how individuals and organizations challenge the status quo, create new trends, and gradually transform society.

 His work has been published in a variety of venues, including Consumption, Markets and Culture, Journal of Business Research, Journal of Consumer Research, Journal of Public Policy and Marketing, and Qualitative Market Research.
 He also serves on the editorial review boards of the Journal of Consumer Research and Qualitative Market Research.